Azure/cortana-intelligence-energy-supply-optimization/README.md

 Energy Resource Optimization- A Cortana Intelligence Solution How-To Guide
 ==========================================================================

-[RL edit begins]An energy grid consists of energy consumers, as well as various types of energy supplying, trading, and storage components: Substations accepts power load or exports excessive power; Batteries may discharge energy or store it for future use; Windfarms and solar panels (self-scheduled generators), micro-turbines (dispatchable generators), and demand response bids can all be engaged to satisfying the demand from the consumers within the grid.
+An energy grid consists of energy consumers, as well as various types of energy supplying, trading, and storage components: Substations accepts power load or exports excessive power; Batteries may discharge energy or store it for future use; Windfarms and solar panels (self-scheduled generators), micro-turbines (dispatchable generators), and demand response bids can all be engaged to satisfying the demand from the consumers within the grid.
 The costs of soliciting different types of resources vary, while the capacities and the physical characteristics of each resource type limits the dispatch of the resource.
 Given all these constraints, a central challenge the smart grid operator must face, is how much energy each type of the resources should commit